To Live and Die in L.A. (film): Plot

 After foiling an assassination attempt by an Islamic jihadist on President Reagan, Secret Service agents Richard Chance and Jimmy Hart are assigned as counterfeiting investigators in the Los Angeles field office.
 Days away from retirement, Hart stakes out a warehouse in the desert used by artist-turned-counterfeiter Eric "Rick" Masters and is killed by Masters and his bodyguard, Jack.
 Chance, who has earned a reputation for impulsive behavior, vows to his new partner, John Vukovich, that he will take Masters down by any means necessary.

-Chance and Vukovich arrest Masters's mule Carl Cody after he makes a delivery to attorney Max Waxman, who lies to Masters that he never received the money.
-The agents place Waxman under surveillance, but he is betrayed by Masters' girlfriend Bianca and murdered by Masters.
+Chance and Vukovich arrest Masters' mule, Carl Cody, after he makes a delivery to attorney Max Waxman, who lies to Masters that he never received the money.
+The agents place Waxman under surveillance, but he is betrayed by Masters' girlfriend, Bianca, and murdered by Masters.
 The by-the-book Vukovich is uncomfortable with Chance's increasingly reckless and unethical tactics, while Chance relies on his sexual-extortion relationship with Ruth, an informant on parole whom he threatens to send back to prison.

 When Masters attempts to have Cody killed in prison, Chance arranges for his supervised release, but Cody escapes.
-Vukovich convinces Masters' attorney Bob Grimes to arrange a meeting between his client and the two agents, who pose as offshore bankers from Palm Springs seeking $1 million in fake bills.
+Vukovich convinces Masters' attorney, Bob Grimes, to arrange a meeting between his client and the two agents, who pose as offshore bankers from Palm Springs seeking $1 million in fake bills.
 Masters demands $30,000 in front money, which the agency refuses to authorize.
 Desperate to entrap Masters, Chance persuades Vukovich to aid him in robbing Thomas Ling, a man Ruth learned will be carrying $50,000 to purchase stolen diamonds.